regis44/spieeprom/README.md

 by Wagner Sartori Junior <wsartori@gmail.com>

-modified to add writeAnything and readAnything functions
+Modified to add writeAnything and readAnything functions

+Tested on a 256 bytes AT252256B Atmel's SPI Serial EEPROM